github/docs/content/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 ### Troubleshooting publishing from a branch

-{% data reusables.pages.admin-must-push %}

 If you choose the `docs` folder on any branch as your publishing source, then later remove the `/docs` folder from that branch in your repository, your site won't build and you'll get a page build error message for a missing `/docs` folder.
 For more information, see "[Troubleshooting Jekyll build errors for {% data variables.product.prodname_pages %} sites](/articles/troubleshooting-jekyll-build-errors-for-github-pages-sites#missing-docs-folder)."

-{% ifversion build-pages-with-actions %}

-Your {% data variables.product.prodname_pages %} site will always be deployed with a {% data variables.product.prodname_actions %} workflow run, even if you've configured your {% data variables.product.prodname_pages %} site to be built using a different CI tool.
+Your site will always be deployed with a workflow run, even if you've configured your site to be built using a different CI tool.
 Most external CI workflows "deploy" to GitHub Pages by committing the build output to the `gh-pages` branch of the repository, and typically include a `.nojekyll` file.
-When this happens, the {% data variables.product.prodname_actions %} workflow will detect the state that the branch does not need a build step, and will execute only the steps necessary to deploy the site to {% data variables.product.prodname_pages %} servers.
+When this happens, the  workflow will detect the state that the branch does not need a build step, and will execute only the steps necessary to deploy the site to servers.

-To find potential errors with either the build or deployment, you can check the workflow run for your {% data variables.product.prodname_pages %} site by reviewing your repository's workflow runs.
+To find potential errors with either the build or deployment, you can check the workflow run for your site by reviewing your repository's workflow runs.
 For more information, see "[Viewing workflow run history](/actions/monitoring-and-troubleshooting-workflows/viewing-workflow-run-history)."
 For more information about how to re-run the workflow in case of an error, see "[Re-running workflows and jobs](/actions/managing-workflow-runs/re-running-workflows-and-jobs)."

-{% endif %}

-{% ifversion pages-custom-workflow %}

 ## Publishing with a custom {% data variables.product.prodname_actions %} workflow

-{% data reusables.pages.pages-custom-workflow-beta %}

-To configure your site to publish with {% data variables.product.prodname_actions %}:
+Configuring your site to publish:

-{% data reusables.pages.navigate-site-repo %}
-{% data reusables.repositories.sidebar-settings %}
-{% data reusables.pages.sidebar-pages %}
 1. Under "Build and deployment", under "Source", select **GitHub Actions**.
 1. {% data variables.product.product_name %} will suggest several starter workflows.
 If you already have a workflow to publish your site, you can skip this step.
 Otherwise, choose one of the options to create a {% data variables.product.prodname_actions %} workflow.
 For more information about creating your custom workflow, see "[Creating a custom {% data variables.product.prodname_actions %} workflow to publish your site](#creating-a-custom-github-actions-workflow-to-publish-your-site)."